This guide from Admiral has everything you need to know about getting a courtesy car

 What type of car will be provided?

-The car is likely to be a small group A vehicle, something like a Ford KA or a Nissan Micra.
+The car is likely to be a what is known as a class A courtesy car, something like a Ford KA or a Nissan Micra.

 Is this going to cost me anything?